softwaresaved/ga_group_stats/README.md

 - Those that have a date prefix, e.g. `http://software.ac.uk/blog/2013-10-31-whats-wrong-computer-scientists`
 - Those that have a querystring suffix, e.g. `http://software.ac.uk/blog/2013-10-31-whats-wrong-computer-scientists?mpw=`
 - Those without a protocol and domain name prefix, e.g. `/blog/whats-wrong-computer-scientists`
+- Those with an alias located elsewhere that have the same page name, e.g. `/whats-wrong-computer-scientists`
 - Combinations of these

-Essentially, the URLs which are supplied are 'shortened' to their core path and page 'meaning', e.g. `blog/whats-wrong-computer-scientists`, to be used for searching.
+Essentially, the URLs which are supplied are 'shortened' to their core path and page 'meaning', e.g. to `whats-wrong-computer-scientists`, to be used for searching.
 This helps to ensure that such variants of this core page can be found, so that stats data for a given page isn't missed.
 Any duplicate 'core pages' in the URL list file are ignored - since you